-Net Loss Per Share-Basic net loss per share is computed by dividing net loss attributable to common shareholders by the weighted average number of common shares outstanding during the period.
+Net Loss Per Share-Basic net loss per share is computed by dividing net loss by the weighted average number of common shares outstanding during the period.
 Diluted net loss per share is computed by dividing net loss by the weighted average number of common shares and other dilutive securities outstanding during the period.
-Potentially dilutive securities from stock options and restricted stock units would be anti-dilutive as the Company incurred a net loss in all periods presented.
-Potentially dilutive common shares resulting from the assumed exercise of outstanding stock options would be determined based on the treasury stock method.
+Potentially dilutive securities from stock options, restricted stock (RS), restricted stock units (RSUs), PSUs and convertible debt securities would be anti-dilutive as the Company incurred a net loss.
+Potentially dilutive common shares resulting from the assumed exercise of outstanding stock options and from the assumed conversion of the Company's convertible notes are determined based on the treasury stock method.